surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 pitch bend wheel, in semitones.

 **Play Mode** – Chooses how multiple notes are handled.
-Poly will allow multiple notes to be played, while Mono will only let the last note play.
+Poly will allow multiple notes to be played simultaneously, while Mono will only let the last note play.
 Latch will continuously play the last played note (mono).

 Mono has two possible modifiers: